12 Organizational Chart Examples & Templates

 If you’re a Pro PicMonkey subscriber, use our Background Remover Tool to put team members in the spotlight.
 Image via One Page Love.

 Rather than defaulting to a hierarchical, pyramid-style organizational chart, many creative or smaller organizations have a dedicated team page.
-Having a page to display team members and job titles enables site viewers to learn more about the organization and understanding who reports to whom.
+Having a page to display team members and job titles enables site viewers to learn more about the organization and understand who reports to whom.

 Get funky with showcasing team members by overlaying bright and bold shapes to amp up any headshot.